Have You Been Injured in an Aggressive Driving Accident?

 For example, cutting into someone’s lane a little too closely, failing to use a turn signal, or passing too close.
 And sometimes these infractions are carried out on purpose by other aggressive drivers.
 Some people seem to believe that the safety of others is less important than their own desire to reach their destination as fast as possible.

 These actions can cause another offended driver to become irrationally angry.
-And he or she to react by using his vehicle as though it is some kind of tool for revenge.
+And he or she may react by using a vehicle as though it is some kind of tool for revenge.

 The “injured” party feels justified in running someone off the road or hitting someone’s vehicle.
 Or, purposefully cutting in front of someone, or undertaking some other dangerous activity with the intent to “get even,” and to “show them how it feels.”

 In some cases, drivers have been shot at and driven into ditches or oncoming lanes.
 And when two angry drivers decide to use their vehicles in a contest of who is “tougher” or “right”, the results can be deadly.
 And not only to themselves, but to others as well.

 Unfortunately, these angry drivers have little or no regard for the safety of the other party.
 Further, they have no concern for anyone else who has the misfortune to be in the immediate vicinity.

 Aggressive Driving is Not Just Extreme Behavior

 But aggressive driving does not just include these sorts of extreme behaviors.
 Aggressive driving can be characterized, essentially, as not driving “defensively.”

 A motorist who drives while keeping the safety of himself and other users of the roadway in the forefront of his mind is a defensive driver.
 Driving defensively should be every driver’s primary priority.
 This, regardless of how other drivers may behave.